videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/get-notified/error-events.md

 ### Error Codes

-We have depicted a specific constant with code and message in the below table.
+We have provided a specific constant along with the corresponding code and message in the table below.

 | Constant                                      | Code | Message                                                                                                                     |
 | --------------------------------------------- | ---- | --------------------------------------------------------------------------------------------------------------------------- |